Terransky/ten-thousand/README.md

 * Version 2.00 - Extend Ten Thousand game started in previous class to get the game in playable state.
 * Version 3.00 - Gets the roller method and and the hot dice method is working.
 Zilch and cheater still in progress.
 * Version 4.00 - Zilch and cheater functionality works.
+* Version 5.00 - 4 functional bots designed by each member of the team

 ## Collaborators: Tony, Aoife, Jae, JJ